Table of Contents

 3. Choose the right social KPIs

 Once your goals and data are in the right place, you need to start thinking about the metrics, as mentioned earlier.
-While there are numerous operational metrics as well as strategic ones, you need to think through and choose wisely.
+While there are numerous operational metrics as well as strategic ones, you need to think through them and choose wisely.
 What kind of social media KPIs will you choose completely depends on the goals you have established.
 If you want to focus on advertisements on social media, then metrics such as the CPC and CTR should be included in your dashboard for social media.
 If, on the other hand, you focus on community management, then "social currencies" such as likes, comments, replies, or shares might be a good starting point.

 4. Utilize professional social media dashboard software